-Lambert-Eaton myasthenic syndrome (LEMS) is a rare autoimmune disorder characterized by the gradual onset of muscle weakness, especially of the pelvic and thigh muscles.
-Approximately 60 percent of LEMS cases are associated with a small cell lung cancer (SCLC), and the onset of LEMS symptoms often precedes the detection of the cancer.
-The LEMS patients with cancer tend to be older and nearly always have a long history of smoking.
-In cases in which there is no associated cancer, disease onset can be at any age.
+Lambert-Eaton myasthenic syndrome (LEMS) is a rare autoimmune disorder of the neuromuscular junction.
+It is a miscommunication between the nerve cell and the muscles that lead to the gradual onset of muscle weakness.
+It starts in the proximal muscles of the legs or arms.
+LEMS can be categorized into two different classes: LEMS associated with small cell lung cancer (SCLC) and LEMS without cancer association.
+Approximately 60 percent of patients with LEMS have SCLC, and the onset of LEMS symptoms often precedes the detection of the cancer.
+LEMS patients with cancer tend to be older -predominantly males- and nearly always have a long history of smoking.
+In patients in which there is no associated cancer, disease onset can be at any age and are gender neutral.
+LEMS may impact quality of life depending on the severity of symptoms an individual presents with.

-LEMS is characterized by weakness and fatigue especially of the pelvic and thigh muscles.
+LEMS is characterized by weakness and fatigue especially of the muscles in the legs and arms.
 The disease may affect the patient’s ability to engage in strenuous exercise and may make such activities as climbing stairs or walking up a steep walkway difficult.
 Onset is gradual, typically taking place over several weeks to many months.
 There is often a progression of symptoms whereby the shoulder muscles, muscles of the feet & hands, speech & swallowing muscles and eye muscles are affected in a stepwise fashion.
 The symptoms progress more quickly when LEMS is associated with cancer.
-Most LEMS patients also exhibit the following symptoms (sometimes called autonomic symptoms): dry mouth, , constipation, impotence and, decreased sweating,.
+Most LEMS patients also exhibit the following symptoms (sometimes called autonomic symptoms): dry mouth, dry eyes, constipation, impotence, and decreased sweating.
 LEMS patients with or without cancer may also undergo significant weight loss.
 The tendon reflexes are diminished or absent on examination.
 Hence, in summary, LEMS is often described as a clinical “triad” of proximal muscle weakness, autonomic symptoms and reduced tendon reflexes.

 LEMS is an autoimmune disorder.
 Autoimmune disorders are caused when the body’s natural defenses against “foreign” or invading organisms (e.g., antibodies) begin to attack healthy tissue for unknown reasons.
 LEMS occurs because autoantibodies damage the “voltage-gated calcium channels (VGCC)” on the motor nerve membrane at the neuromuscular junction.
 These channels normally conduct calcium into the nerve resulting in release of a chemical known as acetylcholine.
 Acetylcholine helps in the communication between nerve cells and muscles and is one of a group of chemicals known as neurotransmitters, which help to transmit nerve impulses.
 The autoantibodies attack the VGCC resulting in less acetylcholine release.

-Electromyography initially shows a small amount of electrical activity in the muscle.
+Electromyography results usually show a decrease in compound motor action potential (CMAP).
+Repetitive nerve stimulation initially shows a small amount of electrical activity in the muscle.
 After high frequency repetitive stimulation or exercise, there is increased activity in the muscle.

-Anti-VGCC antibodies are detectable in around 85% of LEMS patients and when detected they are highly specific for the condition, or by measuring VGCC antibodies in the blood.
+Anti-VGCC antibodies are detectable in approximately 85% of LEMS patients and when detected they are highly specific for the condition.
+This is because anti- VGCC antibodies are found in LEMS with SCLC and in LEMS without cancer association.

-Treatment of LEMS may vary depending upon the individual’s age, general health, and the presence of associated cancer to autoimmune disorder.
-If cancer is present, treatment of Lambert-Eaton myasthenic syndrome first involves treatment directed at the cancer.
-This may result in relief of LEMS symptoms.
+Treatment of LEMS may vary depending upon the presence of associated cancer.
+If cancer is present, treatment first involves treatment directed at the cancer, this alone may result in relief of LEMS symptoms.

-In addition to symptomatic treatment, drugs that suppress the activity of the immune system (immunosuppressive drugs) are used in more severe cases of LEMS, e.g. prednisone (alone or in conjunction with azathioprine or cyclosporin).
+Drugs that suppress the activity of the immune system (immunosuppressive drugs) are used in LEMS patients with more severe symptoms, e.g. prednisone (alone or in conjunction with azathioprine or cyclosporin).
+In some patients, a course of high dose immunoglobulins may prevent further disease progression.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.